rg1990/cv-sudoku-solver/README.md

    pip install -r requirements.txt

 ## Usage
-Follow the steps below to solve a Sudoku puzzle using the Sudoku Solver:
+Follow the steps below to use the solver with your own Sudoku image:
 - Prepare an image of the Sudoku puzzle you want to solve.
 - !!!
 Place the image in the root directory of the project or provide the image file path as an argument.
 - Run the solver: